OjoLego/finapp/README.md

 This application uses Firebase Authentication for the login feature.
 Since the app doesn't include a registration section, two pre-registered accounts are provided for testing:

-Email: fintechapp@gmail.com | Password: fintech
+Email: fintechapp@gmail.com | Password: fintechapp

 Email: davido@gmail.com | Password: 123456